AdilMrz/test/README.md

 - ✅ **Enhanced Forms**: Custom create dialogs with improved UX
 - ✅ **Navigation Improvements**: Streamlined menu and better user flow
 - ✅ **Code Quality**: TypeScript improvements and better error handling

+## 📄 License

+This project is proprietary software.
+All rights reserved.

+**Copyright (c) 2025 [Your Name/Company]**

+This software and its source code are confidential and proprietary.
+Unauthorized copying, distribution, or use is strictly prohibited.

+For licensing inquiries, contact: [your-email@example.com]

 ---